 Website: Almanac Hotels.
 Opening: 2017.
 Renderings © Almanac Hotels Group

-Website: The Silo, Cape Town.
+Website: The Silo.
 Opening: March 2017.
 Images © The Royal Portfolio

 61The Residence Bintan, Indonesia